xendit/xendit-java/README.md

 More information: https://bintray.com/xendit/android/xendit-java-lib

 ## Usage
 You need to use secret API key in order to use functionality in this library.
-The key can be obtained from your [Xendit's Dasboard](https://dashboard.xendit.co/settings/developers#api-keys).
+The key can be obtained from your [Xendit Dasboard](https://dashboard.xendit.co/settings/developers#api-keys).

 ```java
 import com.xendit.Xendit;